 But the physical life, now being sentient and aware, became fascinated with the physical and forgot what it really was.
 In the beginning and at an instinctive level, the technology that was created was made to improve all life, to make the world more comfortable for sentient energy in physical form.
 But instinct was been pushed way to the back when we became aware.
 Today, technology isn’t made to improve the evolution of all life.
 It’s made to better only a small percentage of life, while the larger percentage is forced to conform and work to produce the technology that will better the life for a few.

 We, thinking only of ME, have pushed and scratched and clawed our way up the ladder, pushing all other life to the side.
 In our fascination with experiencing the physical, we have evolved ourselves into a world that caters to ME.
 It’s a very unbalanced system.
-Some life is very wealthy while other life is struggles and dies.
+Some life is very wealthy while other life struggles and dies.
 Some life won’t do anything at all without knowing; what’s in it for ME?
 And some life will selfishly answer this question with false promises.
 They say that it is in the best interest of each an every ME to do as they say, and you can become wealthy, like ME.
 Some life sees itself as superior to other life.
-Some life sees other life as useless, and attempt to weed it, cull it, or force it to submit and function in a way it was never fashioned to do.
+Some life sees other life as useless, and attempts to weed it, cull it, or force it to submit and function in a way it was never fashioned to do.
 And some life, an incredibly large amount of life today, thinks it is too good to do the incredibly valuable, dull, exhausting, thankless and physical work that is absolutely necessary to make this world exist as a happy, healthy, living whole.
 The world is unbalanced, unhealthy and unhappy.
 And all of this misdirected sentient life, in all it’s variations, cries out it’s unhappy frustration to the heavens; what about ME?
 Why won’t you help ME?